mprahl/ADReset2/README.md

 $ pip install tox
 ```

-To run the tess, run:
+To run the tests, run:

 ```bash
 $ tox